With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 5. Marketing-based rules

-With Carrier Rules, you can choose to offer a flat shipping fee on light items, discounts like 50% of shipping on orders going to Canada or free shipping on items with high profit margins.
+With Shipping Rules, you can choose to offer a flat shipping fee on light items, discounts like 50% of shipping on orders going to Canada or free shipping on items with high profit margins.

 6. Free Shipping-based Rules